ToshioCP/Gtk4-tutorial/src/sec11.src.md

 The members of the structure are:

-- The type of `parent` is GtkTextView which is C structure.
+- The member `parent` is a GtkTextView C structure.
 It is declared in `gtktextview.h`.
 GtkTextView is the parent of TfeTextView.
-- `file` is a pointer to a GFile.
-It can be NULL if no file corresponds to the TfeTextView instance.
+- The member `file` is a pointer to a GFile.
+It can be NULL if the TfeTextView instance has no file.
+The most common case is that the instance is newly created.

-You can find the declaration of the ancestors' object structures in the source files of GTK and GLib.
+You can find the declaration of the structures of the ancestors in the source files in GTK or GLib.
 The following is extracted from the source files (not exactly the same).

 ~~~C